i5hi/The.Treasure.Which.Is.Privacy/TheTreasureWhichIsPrivacy.md

 Leaving the analysis of the original statement one should now focus on the negation of the privacy opponent's reply while keeping its completed meaning in mind:

-"Because I value and respect some things, I hide some things."
+`Because I value and respect some things, I hide some things.`

+## When is privacy required?

 Three areas shall serve as examples of preserving value through hiding:

-Complex minority opinions, relationships between persons, and the human person itself.
+- Complex minority opinions
+- Relationships between persons; and
+- The human person itself

+### Complex Opinions

 Complex opinions and bodies of knowledge that are valued highly by their bearers are often only communicated under strict conditions to prevent